CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

   "cut": 12
 },
-"flags" : ["CHOP"],    // Indicates special effects "to_hit" {             // (Optional) To hit bonus values, omit if item isn't suited to be used as a melee weapon, see GAME_BALANCE.md#To-Hit Value for individual value breakdowns.
+"flags" : ["CHOP"],    // Indicates special effects "to_hit" {             // (Optional) To hit bonus values, omit if item isn't suited to be used as a melee weapon, see [GAME_BALANCE.md](GAME_BALANCE.md#to-hit-value) for individual value breakdowns.
   "grip": "solid",
   "length": "long",
   "surface": "point",